Sam-Saarinen/SkillWiki/README.md

 # Things to Remember (Eric)
 * TOASK:
 * TODO:
-    * [X] Flags for students when struggling versus doing well
-    * [X] Teacher shouldn't have to manually deselect students when creating new assignments
     * [X] Quiz API
         * API key and student_id are paired up
         * GET /topics/:topic_id/questions { student_id: 1 }
+            * Will tell Skillwiki order of contribute and quiz pages (could also be step by step)
           * Pass in student id to personalize questions
             * Returns list of questions for topic in following format:
                 * { questions:
                 * [ { id: 1, type: "multiple choice", prompt: "What is...?", choices: ["quicksort", "mergesort"] },
-                * { id: 2, type: "free response", prompt: "What is...?"} ] }
+                * { id: 2, type: "free response", prompt: "What is...?"} ]
+                * contribute_first: true }
         * POST /topics/:topic_id/scores { api_key: ..., student_id: 1, answers: [ { id: 1, submission: "quicksort") } ] }
             * Returns list of scores for each question { cumulative: 1.1, scores: [ { id: 1, score: 1} ] }
             * Cumulative score signifies whether topic is completed (>=1 means completed and else means incomplete)